josephtule/reaction-wheel-pendulum/README.md

 $${}^{i}\frac{d}{dt}  {}^{b}(\cdot) =  {}^{b} \frac{d}{dt}(\cdot) + {}^{i}\omega^{b} \times  {}^{b}(\cdot)$$

 where an i superscript denotes a derivative or object with respect to (wrt) the inertial frame, a b superscript denotes a derivative or object wrt the body frame, and $^{i}\omega^{b}$ is the angular velocity of the body frame in the inertial frame.
-The equation for the torque of the motor is derived from the velocity constant, $\K_v$ that relates the velocity to the voltage for a brushed DC motor in the form
+The equation for the torque of the motor is derived from the velocity constant, $K_v$ that relates the velocity to the voltage for a brushed DC motor in the form

 $$RPM = K_v * V$$